New Keynesian economics

-New Keynesian economics is a school of macroeconomics that seeks to provide explicit microeconomic foundations for Keynesian economics.
-It emerged in the late 1970s and 1980s as a response to criticisms raised by proponents of new classical macroeconomics, particularly the emphasis on rational expectations and the Lucas critique.
+New Keynesian economics is a school of macroeconomics that strives to provide microeconomic foundations for Keynesian economics.
+It developed partly as a response to criticisms of Keynesian macroeconomics by adherents of new classical macroeconomics.

-New Keynesian models typically incorporate elements of imperfect competition and nominal rigidities—such as sticky prices and sticky wages—to explain why markets may not always clear and why monetary policy can have real short-term effects.
-These features distinguish the New Keynesian framework from earlier Keynesian approaches while preserving the central insight that aggregate demand plays a crucial role in economic fluctuations.

-Today, New Keynesian economics represents one of the dominant paradigms in macroeconomic theory and provides the theoretical foundation for much of the New neoclassical synthesis, which combines New Keynesian analysis with elements of new classical theory.

 Two main assumptions define the New Keynesian approach to macroeconomics.
 Like the New Classical approach, New Keynesian macroeconomic analysis usually assumes that households and firms have rational expectations.
 However, the two schools differ in that New Keynesian analysis usually assumes a variety of market failures.
 In particular, New Keynesians assume that there is imperfect competition in price and wage setting to help explain why prices and wages can become "sticky", which means they do not adjust instantaneously to changes in economic conditions.

 Wage and price stickiness, and the other present descriptions of market failures in New Keynesian models, imply that the economy may fail to attain full employment.
 Therefore, New Keynesians argue that macroeconomic stabilization by the government (using fiscal policy) and the central bank (using monetary policy) can lead to a more efficient macroeconomic outcome than a laissez faire policy would.

 New Keynesianism became part of the new neoclassical synthesis that incorporated parts of both it and new classical macroeconomics, and forms the theoretical basis of mainstream macroeconomics today.